-Teaching Non-teaching Students As far as the welfare scheme for teaching faculty is concerned, Leave benefits, medical and retirement benefits are available.
+As far as the welfare scheme for teaching faculty is concerned, Leave benefits, medical and retirement benefits are available.
 The retirement benefits include pension to all superannuated teachers appointed before 2004 and NPS for those appointed after 2004.
 Gratuity and encashment of earned leave and maternity leave are also provided to the employees.
-Duty leave to attend and perform official work and study leave benefit for Non-teaching Leave benefits, medical benefits and retirement benefits.
+Duty leave to attend and perform official work and study leave benefit for pursuing research work are also available.
+Staff quarters for some teaching staff.

+Leave benefits, medical benefits and retirement benefits.
 The retirement benefits include pension to all superannuated teachers appointed before 2004 and NPS for those who appointed after 2004.
 Gratuity and encashment of earned leave, maternity leave.
 Advances for important festivals, all employees are included under Group insurance scheme.
 Staff quarters for some nonteaching staff.

 The ST/SC students are awarded PMS (Post Matric Scholarship).
 Tuition fee waiver for girl students, Insurance coverage for all students and financial help through SSG are provided.
-Hostel facilities for boys as well as girl students are also available. leave benefit for pursuing research work are also available.
-Staff quarters for some
+Hostel facilities for boys as well as girl students are also available.